17 Jan #InstaPitti. A photo project using Lomo ‘Instant camera at male fashion fair, 91st Pitti Uomo

 During this work, was nice to meet again and photograph also Mr. Scott Schuman from thesartorialist.com .
 You can see his picture as the last of the series.

 Technically speaking, I’ve used the Lomo Instant camera.
-I’ve used this camera since I can add different lens to the front native optic to get something a bit different.
-For instance, for this project I’ve used the 35mm adapted to get a better frame for the photos.
+I’ve used this camera since I can add a different lens to the front native optic to get something a bit different.
+For instance, for this project, I’ve used the 35mm adapted to get a better frame for the photos.

-About exposure of the pictures: the Lomo Instant come with different exposure modes.
+About exposure of the pictures: the Lomo Instant comes with different exposure modes.
 Some of them use the camera’s flash automatically.
-For the photos of this set I’ve used the last mode, the one that is shown as a “C” letter on the bottom dial.
-With this mode the flash doesn’t fire.
-In this way I was able to get a better idea of the exposure.
+For the photos of this set, I’ve used the last mode, the one that is shown as a “C” letter on the bottom dial.
+With this mode, the flash doesn’t fire.
+In this way, I was able to get a better idea of the exposure.

 Let’s start saying that the Fujifilm Instax film has an Iso speed of 800.
 Then the Lomo Instant camera has a fixed speed of 1/125th of a second.
 Then the lens has a normal fixed aperture equal of f/16.
-Knowing this, at the end the only one parameter that I could change for the exposure was the Aperture of the camera: I could in fact select with the little dial in the front, to open or close the aperture.
-In this way I could get an f/11, f/8 and (but there wasn’t necessary) f/22 and f/32.
+Knowing this, at the end, the only one parameter that I could change for the exposure was the Aperture of the camera: I could, in fact, select with the little dial in the front, to open or close the aperture.
+In this way, I could get a f/11, f/8 and (but there wasn’t necessary) f/22 and f/32.

 To photograph back the fashionable guys of Pitti Immagine Uomo I’ve used the Fujifilm X100T.
-I’ve set the aperture on f/2 and focused on the Instax picture that was hold in hand by the guests.
-In this way I was able to capture the picture in the foreground and the man on the background with and interesting bokeh.
+I’ve set the aperture on f/2 and focused on the Instax picture that was held in hand by the guests.
+In this way, I was able to capture the picture in the foreground and the man on the background with an interesting bokeh.